jillibus/School_District_Analysis/README.md

 ### School Summary
 ![School Summary](resources/f_per_school_summary.png)
 #### How is the school summary affected by this change?
-_Answer:_ The School Summary is a detailed breakdown, by school, of the District Summary, the changes are the same.
+_Answer:_ The School Summary is a detailed breakdown, by school, of the District Summary, the changes are the same as above.
 I will breakdown the changes of Thomas High School, and then the categories listed above, one by one.

 ### Thomas High School
 #### How is Thomas High school affected by this change?